-- Employee and employer contributions: according to results, the number of people paying contributions and the overall amount of contributions simulated by EUROMOD fits external statistics very well. - Self-employed contributions: EUROMOD overestimates the number of the self-employed paying social contributions, but the main discrepancy between EUROMOD and external statistics is in the amount of social contributions by the self-employed, which is clearly underestimated in EUROMOD.
-This may be caused by the fact that the self-employed may in some cases participate in social and health contributions voluntarily (or pay higher amount than the minimum one required), which is not accounted for by the model. - Income tax: Number of taxpayers paying income tax is underestimated by EUROMOD.
+- Employee and employer contributions: according to results, the number of people paying contributions and the overall amount of contributions simulated by EUROMOD fits external statistics very well. - Self-employed contributions: EUROMOD overestimates the number of the self-employed paying social security contributions.
+This may be caused by a simple tax evasion where self-employed adjust their income so that they do not have to pay social security contribution, but in the SILC data they report their actual income and thus are perceived as taxpayers by the model.
+However, EUROMOD underestimates the total amount of contributions paid by the self-employed.
+This might be due to the fact that some self-employed can decide to pay higher than minimum contributions and the model cannot capture that. - Income tax: Number of taxpayers paying income tax is underestimated by EUROMOD.
 The reason is that EUROMOD calculates the number of taxpayers as the number of individuals paying positive income tax, while in the external statistics the number of taxpayers is the number of employees or self-employed individuals, no matter whether they pay positive or zero taxes (there are no external statistics on the number of people paying positive income taxes).
 The number of taxpayers paying zero taxes is quite substantial because of generous tax credits and tax deductibles.
-The amount of income tax collected corresponds to external statistics much better. - Property tax is underreported in EUROMOD for all years.
+The amount of income tax collected thus corresponds to external statistics much better. - Property tax is underreported in EUROMOD for all years.
 Our interpretation is that individuals underreport their incomes and property taxes in SILC, which was confirmed by our previous research and by the results obtained using the national microsimulation model.